When Young Children Say They Want to Die

 Before responding to your child, you must regulate your own system.
 This isn't selfish—it's essential for providing the co-regulation your child's overwhelmed nervous system requires.
 Think about the metaphor from airplane safety instructions to put on your own oxygen mask before putting on your child's.

-For the Parent: Embodied Self-Regulation Techniques
+Embodied Self-Regulation Techniques for Parents

 Conscious breathing: Take three slow breaths, making your exhale longer than your inhale.
 This activates your parasympathetic nervous system and signals safety to your child's system.